babelomics/SFtool/README.md

  * **<config.json_path>**: path to config.json configuration file
  * **<analysis_mode>**: (Optional) This option allows you to choose the analysis mode.
 You can select either 'basic' (default) or 'advanced' based on your requirements.
 The 'basic' mode runs InterVar, while the 'advanced' mode combines InterVar with ClinVar database (recommended).
  * **<evidence_level>**: (Optional) Use this option to specify the evidence level or review status you want to apply to ClinVar database.
 Provide an integer value from 1-4 to set the evidence level.
 Default: 1.
  * **<human_assembly_version>**: (Optional) Select the genome assembly version you want to use for the analysis.
 You can choose either '37' (default) or '38' depending on the assembly that corresponds to your data.
-Currently, only version 37 is supported
  * **<HPOs_file_path>**: (Optional) Path to file that contains the list of HPOs related to the input sample
  * **<category_list>**: (Optional) Comma separated list of categories to be executed.
 Could be *PR* (Personal Risk), *RR* (Reproductive Risk and Risk in Offspring), *FG* (Pharmacogenetic Risk) or any combination of them.
 By default, all categories are run (*PR,RR,FG*)
  * **<output_directory_path>**: Path to output directory where results are generated
  * **<VCF.vcf.gz_path>**: Path to VCF (Variant Call Format) file (in vcf.gz format) that contains the genomic data (SNV, Indels) you want to analyze.

 **IMPORTANT**
 * *pharmCAT* only works for human GRCh38 assembly.
-This way, if you are working with GRCh37 human assembly, only Personal Risk and Preproductive Risk and risk in offspring categories.
+This way, if you are working with GRCh37 human assembly, only Personal Risk and Reproductive Risk and risk in offspring categories are available.
-* If you are running pharmacogenetic category, pharmCAT requires that **all allele** positions [must be specified](https://pharmcat.org/using/VCF-Requirements/), even positions that are reference (0/0) and missing (./.).
+* If you are running Pharmacogenetic risk category, pharmCAT requires that **all allele** positions [must be specified](https://pharmcat.org/using/VCF-Requirements/), even positions that are reference (0/0) and missing (./.).
 You can generate a VCF with all positions for the three categories with the following GATk's command:

 ```
 	gatk HaplotypeCaller --alleles pharmcat_positions_2.15.5.vcf -R <reference_genome_file> -I <input_bam_file> -O <output_vcf_file> -L pharmcat_positions_2.15.5.vcf -L <pr_regions_file> -L <rr_regions_file> -ip <padding> --max-mnp-distance 1 --output-mode EMIT_ALL_ACTIVE_SITES